Club History 9 of 10

 However the club had to dispense with the services of O’Donovan eventually through financial constraints and there followed a rapid downward spiral in playing fortunes.
 Relegation to the third tier inevitably ensued and there were four seasons at that level.

 In the early 1990s Kirkcaldy became one of the first clubs in Scotland to create a women’s side and it continues to flourish.
 Several players have won international honours and a number of cups have adorned the trophy cabinet.
-Two matches in the 1994 Women's Rugby World Cup plate competition were also played at Beveridge Park.
-In 2013–14 Kirkcaldy won the National League Division One title and through its promotion of the women’s game has become a hub for girls’ rugby in Fife.
+Two matches in the 1994 Women's Rugby World Cup plate competition were also played at Beveridge Park and through its promotion of the women’s game has become a hub for girls’ rugby in Fife.

-A positive first season in the second division preceded relegation, in the second, despite a late rally.
+A positive first season in the second division preceded relegation the following year, despite a late rally.
 At the same time the seconds dropped out of the national reserve league set-up and now find themselves in a Midlands division where the opposition is more congenial.